Online Learning in MDPs with Partially Adversarial Transitions and Losses: Abstract

 \section{Abstract}

 We study reinforcement learning in MDPs whose transition function is stochastic at most steps but may behave adversarially at a fixed subset of $\Lambda$ steps per episode.
 This model captures environments that are stable except at a few vulnerable points.
 We introduce \emph{conditioned occupancy measures}, which remain stable across episodes even with adversarial transitions, and use them to design two algorithms.
-The first handles arbitrary adversarial steps and achieves regret $\tilde{O}(H S^{\Lambda}\sqrt{K S A^{\Lambda+1}})$, where $K$ is the number of episodes, $S$ is the number of state, $A$ is the number of actions and $H$ is the episode's horizon.
-The second, assuming the adversarial steps are consecutive, improves the dependence on $S$ to $\tilde{O}(H\sqrt{K S^{3} A^{\Lambda+1}})$.
+The first algorithm addresses regret w.r.t. history-dependent policies and guarantees an upper bound of $\tilde{O}(H S^{\Lambda}\sqrt{K S A^{\Lambda+1}})$, where $K$ is the number of episodes, $S$ is the number of states, $A$ is the number of actions and $H$ is the episode's horizon; or $\tilde{O}(H\sqrt{K (S A)^{\Lambda+1}})$ when the $\Lambda$ adversarial steps are consecutive.
+The second algorithm addresses regret w.r.t Markov policies and, under the assumption that the adversarial steps are consecutive, improves the dependence on $S$ to $\tilde{O}(H\sqrt{K S^{3} A^{\Lambda+1}})$.
 We further give a $K^{2/3}$-regret reduction that removes the need to know which steps are the $\Lambda$ adversarial steps.
-We also characterize the regret of adversarial MDPs in the \emph{fully adversarial} setting ($\Lambda=H-1$) both for full-information and bandit feedback, and provide almost matching upper and lower bounds (slightly strengthen existing lower bounds, and clarify how different feedback structures affect the hardness of learning).